|CIDER: A Method to Teach Practical Critical Software Design Skills|

 Please use our emails to contact us.

-Doctoral students in any phase of their PhD project are welcome, as long as they will not have graduated before the event.
-Also, students from all disciplines are welcome as long as they conduct research on computing education.
-That includes, but is not limited to, students majoring in cognitive psychology, programming languages, software engineering and educational science.
+Doctoral students in any phase of their PhD are welcome, as long as they will not have defended their dissertation before the event.
+Students from all disciplines are welcome as long as they conduct research on computing education.
+That includes, but is not limited to, students studying the Learning Sciences, cognitive psychology, programming languages, software engineering, and in other education disciplines.

 The doctoral consortium offers many benefits:

 - Provides a supportive setting for feedback on students’ research and research direction.

 - Offers each student comments and fresh perspectives on their work from researchers and students outside their own institution.